-In most cases serious foot problems can be prevented.
+In most cases, serious foot problems can be prevented.
 You can do this by checking your feet yourself every day, and having a foot check at least once a year that’s arranged by your GP practice.
-Everyone with diabetes has the right to an annual foot check, so make sure you get to yours – even if you’ve been referred to a specialist or clinic.
+Everyone with diabetes should have an annual foot check, so make sure you get to yours – even if you’ve been referred to a specialist or clinic.

 What happens at your foot check

 It will usually be at your GP surgery as part of your annual diabetes review.

 You’ll need to take off any dressings and footwear, including socks and tights.
 Your feet will be examined.
 Numbness or changes in sensation (also known as neuropathy) will be tested with a special piece of equipment.
 They’ll also check your shoes to make sure they’re not causing any problems.

 You’ll also be asked lots of questions about your feet and how you manage your diabetes.
 Such as:

 - Have you had any problems or noticed any changes like cuts, blisters, broken skin, corns?

 - Have you ever had any foot problems or wounds?

 - Have you had any pain or discomfort?

 - How often do you check your feet?